 Illegal dumping is not a victimless crime.
-Similar to other community issues, this can prove a heavy financial burden to tight and finite budgets, and in-person 24/7 security and monitoring can be costly and ineffective.
+Like other community issues, this can prove a heavy financial burden to tight and finite budgets, and in-person 24/7 security and monitoring can be costly and ineffective.

-Illegal dumping can happen anywhere – in alleyways, parking lots, or remote areas that people have access to.
+Illegal dumping can happen anywhere – in alleyways, parking lots, or remote areas people can access.
 Dumping is particularly problematic in remote areas where “no one is watching.”
 Communities are left to clean up truckloads of tires, old furniture, or even hazardous waste left behind by others.
 By stopping illegal dumping before it happens, cities and counties can save hundreds of thousands of dollars associated with the clean-up costs and improve the associated environmental risks.How to Prevent Illegal Dumping in your City